 - Content 22%

 Do you find it surprising that digital experiences are not optimized by more frequently?
 I don’t since we asked a similar question on site update / design refresh frequency:

 It would be good to see more people move to what Chris Goward calls evolutionary site design.
-The question is what is stopping businesses investing in optimisation?
+The question is what is stopping businesses investing in optimization?
 What are your experiences?